What is Regression Testing | Definition, Tools, How To Perform

-In this Regression Testing guide, we will learn what is regression testing and the following.
+In this article we will learn what is regression testing, what is automated regression testing and the following.

 What is Regression Testing with example?